Do I need experience or qualifications to volunteer?

 We do ask for a weeks notice especialy if you are booked to support any up and coming trips.

 Will I be interviewed?
 What will they ask me?

 There won’t be a formal interview but we will ask to have a meeting to get to know you better.
-This also gives us the opportunity to discuss what you would like to do in your volunteering, what hours or days you would like to join and if ASPiRES is right for you.
+This also gives us the opportunity to discuss how you would like to volunteer, what hours or days you would like to join and if ASPiRES is right for you.

 Are there set amount of hours I need to volunteer for?